 Open Source Splunk Alternative

-If you are interesting in a purely Open Source log search engine, take a look at ELSA - Enterprise Log Search and Archive this is a relatively new project that is making good progress.
+If you are interested in a purely Open Source log search engine, take a look at ELSA - Enterprise Log Search and Archive.
+This is a relatively new project that is making good progress.
 It has been included on the latest Security Onion release.

-Another Open Source log management option is Greylog2.
+Another Open Source log management option is Graylog2.
 I am yet to test or explore this alternative to Splunk but I have read some good reviews and it looks promising.

 Download Splunk for Ubuntu

 Splunk runs on a wide range of computing platforms including Windows, Linux, FreeBSD, OSX, Solaris, AIX and even HPUX.